Quantum Mpemba Effect in Non-Equilibrium Quantum Thermometry: Results

 {The specific form of $\Gamma_\beta(\omega)$ depends on the system--bath interaction.} It is convenient to rewrite the transition rates as $\Gamma_\beta(\omega)=J(\omega)f_\beta(\omega)$, where $f_\beta(\omega):=\left[\exp(\beta\omega)-1\right]^{-1}$ denotes the mean thermal occupation number of bosonic bath excitations \cite{DePasquale2018}.

 {\emph{(ii) Effective two-band probe topology.}} While the system may generally exhibit an arbitrary energy-level coupling topology, i.e., transitions can happen between all $d$ levels, it is sufficient to consider an effective model consisting of a single ground state coupled to a $(d-1)$-dimensional excited manifold.
 For thermometric purposes, not all the excitations $\{\cD_\beta^{(i\rightarrow j)}\}_{i\neq j}$ contribute high thermal sensitivity due to the following reasons.
 In realistic settings, the transition weight $\Gamma_\beta$ is not a uniform function of frequency.
-There typically exists an optimal frequency $\omega_{\rm opt}$ near which the probe system enjoys the maximum thermal sensitivity.
-More specifically, we define $\omega_{\rm opt} := \arg \max_{\omega} |\partial_\beta \Gamma_\beta(\omega)|$.
-To maximize the thermal sensitivity of the system, we set $\omega_0=0$ and $\{\omega_j\}_{j=1,2,\cdots,d-1}$ to be near $\omega_{\rm opt}$ up to a small detuning $\varepsilon$, i.e., $|\omega_i-\omega_j| \le \epsilon,~\forall i,j\in\{1,2,\cdots,d-1\}$.
+There typically exists an optimal frequency $\omega_{\rm opt}$ near which the probe system exhibits maximal thermal sensitivity \footnote{More specifically, one can tailor the energy level spacings to cluster around $\omega_{\rm opt} := \arg \max_{\omega} |\partial_\beta \Gamma_\beta(\omega)|$.}.
+Here, we set $\omega_0=0$ and assume the remaining frequencies $\{\omega_j\}_{j=1}^{d-1}$ are closely spaced with a small detuning $\varepsilon$, such that $|\omega_i-\omega_j| \le \varepsilon$ for all $i,j\in\{1, \dots, d-1\}$.
 It has been shown that this configuration is optimal for equilibrium quantum thermometry \cite{Correa2015IndividualQuantumProbes}, where inserting any energy levels between them lowers the effective heat capacity, yielding a smaller thermal sensitivity.
 From experimental perspective, such probe systems can be constructed in various platforms, including atomic systems \cite{anton2002OpticalBistabilityUsingQuantumInterferenceVtype,abdelaziz2020EffectiveControlSwitchingOpticalMultistabilityThreelevel,saffman2010QuantumInformationRydbergAtoms}, quantum dots \cite{kouwenhoven1997ExcitationSpectraCircularFewElectronQuantumDots}, superconducting circuits \cite{koch2007ChargeinsensitiveQubitDesignDerivedCooperPair}, and ion traps \cite{haffner2008QuantumComputingTrappedIons}.

 \emphbold{Characterizing thermal sensitivity. } In the context of quantum metrology, the precision of parameter estimation is characterized by various bounds.
 Recent studies have developed connections between parameter estimation and channel discrimination \cite{Tsang2012ziv-zakai,walter2014LowerBoundsQuantumParameterEstimation,berry2015QuantumBellZivZakaiBoundsHeisenbergLimitsWaveform,meyer2025QuantumMetrologyFiniteSampleRegime}.
 In this work, we consider the local distinguishability as the figure of merit, which has been considered in various metrological setups such as binary hypothesis testing \cite{Tsang2012ziv-zakai,walter2014LowerBoundsQuantumParameterEstimation,berry2015QuantumBellZivZakaiBoundsHeisenbergLimitsWaveform}.
 More specifically, given a continuous parameterized family of quantum channels, i.e., $\{\cE_\beta\}$, the local distinguishability given input state $\rho_0$ is defined as